 The basic anatomy of the flexible fiberoptic bronchoscope is shown in Figure 21-1.
 The major components are the handle, the insertion cord, and a light source.
 The handle contains the eyepiece for image viewing and a dial to bring the image into focus.
 A lever controls an angulation wire, which allows for movement of the bronchoscope's insertion cord tip in one plane.

 The bronchoscope's insertion cord is composed of thousands of glass fibers, each approximately 10 μm in diameter.
 The fibers in the cord transmit an image to the proximal viewing lens.
 There is a side port that can be used for the insufflation of oxygen, instillation of local anesthetic or saline solution, limited suction (due to the small size of the port), passage of a guidewire, and end-tidal CO2 monitoring.
 Any fiberoptic bronchoscope used for intubation should have a length of at least 55 to 60 cm.4 Fiberoptic laryngoscopes or nasopharyngoscopes are usually unsuitable for intubation because of their short length.

 Fiberoptic intubation of the airway is indicated in situations where an awake intubation technique is preferable to one that renders the patient unconscious.
-The awake technique is indicated when it is anticipated that direct laryngoscopy might be difficult to perform or if paralysis is contraindicated.2 This would include morbidly obese patients, those having limited mandibular opening, an unstable or immobile cervical spine, macroglossia, CHF, micrognathia, patients who appear to have pathologic airway anatomy (e.g., tracheal deviation, tracheal stenosis, tumors, and trauma), and those who appear to be ...
+The awake technique is indicated when it is anticipated that direct laryngoscopy might be difficult to perform or if paralysis is contraindicated.2 This would include morbidly obese patients, those having limited mandibular opening, an unstable or immobile cervical spine, macroglossia, CHF, micrognathia, patients who appear to have pathologic airway anatomy (e.g., tracheal deviation, tracheal stenosis, tumors, and trauma), and those who appear to be at increased ...